-78. While the shareholders have the right to elect interested directors by majority vote, they cannot ratify director actions which are breaches of the fiduciary duty, in the absence of unanimous shareholder agreement.
+78. While the shareholders have the right to elect interested directors by majority vote, they cannot ratify director actions which are breaches of fiduciary duty, in the absence of unanimous shareholder agreement.

-79. Contrary to AlliedSignal's suggestion in its proposed consent solicitation, Title 15 Pa.
+- 79. Contrary to AlliedSignal's suggestion in its proposed consent solicitation, Title 15 Pa.
 Cons.
 Stat.
 Ann.
 'SS' 1728(a) which permits shareholders to approve contracts or transactions between corporations that have some common directors or officers if the shareholders are aware of all material facts, would not operate to excuse conflicts of interest that are breaches of fiduciary duty.
 Under Section 2538, interested directors are prohibited from voting on merger transactions.
-Any pre-merger actions by interested directors would not qualify as transactions between corporations.

-80. Actions of interested directors that are breaches of fiduciary duty are subject to injunctive relief claims by other directors and shareholder derivative actions.

-81. Accordingly, AMP's claim for declaratory relief that AlliedSignal's consent solicitation to elect their slate of interested nominees as AMP's board majority is invalid and should be presently enjoined because of inherent, irreconcilable conflicts of interest is denied, in part.
+Any pre-merger actions by interested directors would not qualify as transactions between corporations. - 80.
+Actions of interested directors that are breaches of fiduciary duty are subject to injunctive relief claims by other directors and shareholder derivative actions. - 81.
+Accordingly, AMP's claim for declaratory relief that AlliedSignal's consent solicitation to elect their slate of interested nominees as AMP's board majority is invalid and should be presently enjoined because of inherent, irreconcilable conflicts of interest is denied, in part.
 The claim is premature, as the nominees have not been elected.
 However, the consent solicitation shall be enjoined until the duty of directors is stated as being solely to the corporation and each nominee undertakes to be bound personally by that duty, if elected.

 Although AlliedSignal and PMA have no reason to believe that any of the Nominees may be unable or unwilling to serve as directors, if any of the Nominees is unable to serve as a director of the Company due to death, disability or otherwise, the remaining Nominee or Nominees may designate another person or persons to replace the Nominee or Nominees unable to serve.
+As noted above, depending on facts and circumstances existing at the time, it may be necessary for some or all of the Nominees to recuse themselves from acting either on the AlliedSignal board of directors or the Company Board or to resign as an officer of AlliedSignal or from one board or the other, or both.